Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • Built a custom ML Kit-based QR scanner page with responsive scan UI to control the QR recognition experience and reduce dependency on the previous scanner package.

-• Connected Crashlytics for Dart/native error collection and hardened null-safe handling, camera lifecycle exceptions, and FCM token upload throttling.
+• Connected Crashlytics for Dart/native error collection and stabilized camera and FCM flows.

 Engineering Lens